Online dating is a minefield. Yes, it can be fun and a great way to meet people but it’s also tricky terrain to travel. Here’s a handy survival guide…

 Don’t get too sexy before you’ve met

 If you fancy them like mad before you meet then the match has serious disaster potential, not only for the reason you might not fancy them in person, but because it’s much more likely a past relationship pattern has been triggered.
 Of course, if you’re just looking for hookups then be honest about that from the start.
-Thankfully most of the hookup crew do seem to be open about their intentions.
+Thankfully most of the hookup crowd do seem to be open about their intentions.

 Go on mini dates first